I am not accepting guest posts at this time.

 Don’t worry if it takes a couple of weeks to get back to you.
 I’ve got a lot of balls in the air and guest posts are not a high priority for me.

 I will respond to your email if you’ve followed the guidelines.
-If not, then I may ignore your emails and not respond.
+If not, then I will most likely ignore your emails and not respond.

 Ready to Send Your Pitch?